-One question that asbestos litigation raises is why particular states and jurisdictions are so strongly pro-plaintiff.
+Why are some states and jurisdictions so strongly pro-plaintiff?
 Since state court judges are elected, one answer is that plaintiffs' lawyers contribute generously to judges' re-election campaigns in jurisdictions where they frequently file claims.
 Plaintiffs' lawyers have an advantage over defendants' lawyers as contributors, since they choose where to file claims and tend to file in particular jurisdictions repeatedly.
 If judges do not treat them favorably, they can move their claims elsewhere.
 Another factor is that, for a small county seat, playing host to high-stakes trials that attract many out-of-state lawyers is a form of economic development, supporting local hotels and restaurants and increasing the number of jobs in the county courthouse.
 States also gain from having pro-plaintiff laws because some plaintiffs are state residents and litigation transfers resources to them from out-of-state defendants.
 State court judges sometimes encourage juries to award high damages in asbestos trials on the grounds that funds for damage awards are limited and will otherwise go to residents of other states.
 Plaintiffs' lawyers also sometimes arrange the terms of mass asbestos settlements to reward favorable states by paying higher damages to their residents.
 For example, one large asbestos settlement paid damages of \$263,000 to plaintiffs who were residents of Mississippi, but only \$14,000 to plaintiffs who had the same disease but were residents of Pennsylvania or Ohio (Rothstein, 2001).
-But there are cost to attracting mass filings of asbestos and other tort claims--Texas changed its legal rules because of concern that excessive litigation was driving firms to leave the state (Glaberson, 1999).
+But there are also costs to attracting mass filings of asbestos and other tort claims-Texas changed its legal rules because of concern that excessive litigation was driving firms to leave the state (Glaberson, 1999).

-Between 1982 and 2001, the total number of asbestos claimants grew from 1,000 to 600,000, the total number of firms that have been sued grew from 300 to 6,000, and the amount spent by defendants and insurers on asbestos litigation grew from \$1 billion to \$54 billion in nominal dollars.
-Because plaintiffs sue multiple defendants, the total number of asbestos claims - that is, the number of claims by individual plaintiffs against individual defendants -- is in the millions.
-The number of new claims filed with the Manville Trust-which pays asbestos claims for the bankrupt asbestos producer Johns-Manville-increased from about 20,000 per year in the early 1990s to 91,000 in 2001.
-Average damage awards in asbestos trials rose from \$675,000 in 1990-91 to about \$3 million in 2000-03.
+Between 1982 and 2002, the total number of asbestos claimants grew from 1,000 to 730,000, the total number of firms that have been sued grew from 300 to 8,400, and the amount spent by defendants and insurers on asbestos litigation grew from \$1 billion to \$70 billion in nominal dollars.
+Because plaintiffs sue multiple defendants, the total number of asbestos claims-that is, the number of claims by individual plaintiffs against individual defendants-is in the millions.
+The number of new claims filed with the Manville Trust-which pays asbestos claims for the bankrupt asbestos producer Johns-Manville-increased from about 20,000 per year in the early 1990s to 101,000 in 2003.
+Average damage awards in asbestos trials rose from \$675,000 in 1990-1991 to about \$3 million in 2000-2003.1